 Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 Award-winning vineyards, traditional bakeries, canoeing on the River Wye and wandering into the hills: there’s plenty to enjoy car-free around Monmouth.
-Birthplace of Henry V, the little market town on two rivers has a host of historical sites including a ruined castle and a unique, thirteenth-century bridge over the river Monnow.
-Buses to Monmouth from Newport bus station leave every two hours, Monday to Saturday, passing through a string of pretty towns and villages on the way and from Chepstow every hour on weekdays, along the Wye Valley.
+Birthplace of Henry V, the little market town on two rivers has a host of historical sites including a ruined castle and a unique thirteenth-century bridge over the river Monnow.
+Buses to Monmouth leave from Chepstow every hour on weekdays, along the Wye Valley.
+From Newport bus station, they leave every two hours, Monday to Saturday, passing through a string of pretty towns and villages on the way.

 1. Walking, canoeing and food

 From Monmouth’s tiny bus station, turn left up Monmow Street to historic Agincourt Square with a tourist office in the Shire Hall and a Saturday market outside.

 - Try a handmade ice cream from Green and Jenks, across the road from Shire Hall, where flavours include things like raspberry pavlova and strawberry cream tea.